'England brush aside pessimism & announce arrival'

 Her talent left even the opposition in awe, as she departed the field to a standing ovation by some members of the Chinese media as well as the majority of the 13,000 supporters in Adelaide.

-With two goals and three assists to her name she became only the third player on record - they began in 2011 - to be directly involved in five goals in a Women's World Cup game.
+With two goals and three assists to her name, she became only the third player on record - they began in 2011 - to be directly involved in five goals in a Women's World Cup game.

 Her display alone will have struck fear into England's opponents, while it will surely not have gone unnoticed that the Lionesses are starting to click by building the connections Wiegman vowed they would.